EricPascolo/CHECK/README.md

 If you choose *file* or *both* you can specify the path of log file in field **logfile**.

-The result of CHECK is always write in the log and in a file, you can choose the path of this file with **resultfile** field; in that file you find only the result of last run of CHECK.
+The result of CHECK is always written in the log and in a file, you can choose the path of this file with **resultfile** field; in that file you find only the result of *last run* of **CHECK**.

-The **checktest_directory** is the field where is defined the path of the directory that contain checktests.
+The **checktest_directory** is the field where is defined the path of the directory that contains checktests.

-**check_remote_source_path** is the path in remote node where is located *check* directory, this path is necessary to load check environment.
+**check_remote_source_path** is the path, in remote, node where is located **CHECK** directory, this path is necessary to load check environment.

-**check_master_colletting_path** is path on the node where CHECK i launched as master where to store scheduler output file.
+**check_master_colletting_path** is path on the master node, where CHECK is launched, where to store scheduler output file.

 ### 3. *MASTER mode and Architectures*

-Check can use scheduler to submit the checktest directly on cluster node.
-At the moment CHECK create a job for each node and submit it to scheduler.
-The cluster node must be conteined on hostlist pass to CHECK by *--hostlist* flag.
+**CHECK** can use scheduler to submit the **CHECKTEST** directly on cluster nodes.
+At the moment **CHECK** create a job for each node and submit it to scheduler.
+The cluster node must be conteined on hostlist passed to CHECK by *--hostlist* flag.

-The structure of the line of hostlist is the follow:
+The structure of the hostlist line is the follow:

-        arch#setting:hostname1,hostname2.../
+        architecture#setting:hostname1,hostname2.../

-The **architecture** is the name of architecture file in CHECKTEST directory and for each architecture can have different scheduler **setting**.
+The **architecture** is the name of architecture file (without extension) in **CHECKTEST** directory and for each architecture you can define many scheduler **setting**.
 After ':' we must put the list of hostname separated by comma.
-We can specifies in the same hostline different architectures, in example for etherogeneus HPC cluster, simply reapeat che line without space among them.
+You can specify in the same hostline different architectures, in example for etherogeneus HPC cluster, simply reapeat che line without space between them.

     arch#setting:hostname1,hostname2.../arch2:hostname3,hostname4/

-Is not necessary to specify a name of setting for each architecture, as in the second arch in the line below but in this case we load *default* setting for that architecture.
+Is not necessary to specify a name of setting for each architecture, as in the example above for arch2 **CHECK** loads *default* setting for that architecture.

 ***